 Installation and wiring must be in accordance with the national electrical code and consistent with all local codes, and elevator codes and regulations.
-The 3 phase AC. power supply to this equipment must come from a properly fused disconnect or circuit breaker.
+The 3 phase AC. power supply to this equipment must come from a proper fused disconnect or circuit breaker.
 Improper protection may create a hazardous condition.

 Wiring to controller terminals must be done in a careful, neat manner.
-Stranded wire conductors must be twisted together to avoid strands from being left out of the terminal that would potentially create shorts.
+Stranded wire conductors must be twisted together to avoid strands from being left out of terminal and create potential shorts.
 All terminals and cable connectors must be checked to be sure they are seated properly.
 When connecting flat cable connectors be certain to match pin #1 marks (arrow symbol on connectors, red stripe on cable).